mechanicles/ruby_simple_search/README.md

   simple_search_attributes :email, :username, :address end

-Post.simple_search('tutorial')
+# While defining simple_search_attributes, don't add integer/decimal data
+# attributes to it.
+It will give an error, instead of this you can do
+# integer/decimal operation by passing block to simple search method

+Post.simple_search('tuto')
-# => posts which have 'tutorial' text in title or in description fields
+# => posts which have 'tuto%' text in the title or in the description fields

-User.simple_search('Mechanicles')
+User.simple_search('mechanicles')
-# => users which have 'Mechanicles' text in the email, username and in address
+# => users which have 'mechanicles' text in the email, username and in address

+User.simple_search('mechanicles') do |search_term|
+  ["and address != ?", search_term]
+end

+# => You can pass block to simple_search method so you can extend it as your
+wish but you need to return an array of valid parameters like you do in #where method

 Model.simple_search('string')
-# => will return ActiveRecord::Relation object
+# => with and without block will return ActiveRecord::Relation object
 ```
 ## Contributing